Justice Rosenbaum relieved from judicial duties

 ROCHESTER, N.Y.
-(WROC) – The Office of Court Administration announced on Saturday that Justice Rosenbaum has been relieved from his judicial duties.
+(WROC) – The Office of Court Administration announced on Saturday that Justice Matthew Rosenbaum has been relieved from his judicial duties, over allegations of misconduct.

 This includes Rosenbaum’s position of Supervising Judge of the Civil Courts for the judicial district, his case inventory reassigned, and the OCA restricted his access from any nonpublic areas of the Courthouse.